 Open die forging is also called smith forging or free forging.
-Products formed through open forging often need secondary machining and refining to achieve the tolerances required for the finished specifications.
-Open die forging is often used for short run forgings of parts that are simple, rather than complex, in design, such as discs, rings, sleeves, cylinders and shafts.
+Products formed through open die forging often need secondary machining and refining to achieve the tolerances required for the finished specifications.
+Smith forging is often used for short runs of parts that are simple in design, such as discs, rings, sleeves, cylinders, and shafts.
 Custom shapes can also be produced with free forging.

 Closed Die Forging